KhaledAshrafH/TechBlend-Testing/README.md

 The following deliverables are included:

-    JFreeChart.jar: A modified version of the JFreeChart library specifically for this assignment.
+    JFreeChart.jar: A modified version of the JFreeChart library specifically for this testing.
     Libraries: A set of required libraries for compiling the JFreeChart jar file.
     QuarterClassTest.java: A sample test file that provides a passing test case.
-    Modified JavaDocs: A zip file containing the JavaDocs for the JFreeChart application.

 Bugs Report provided, documenting the methods to be tested, test cases, their status (Passed or Failed), and additional notes.